 One way to deliver a clearer explanation using an example is by taking my personal gaming computer and sharing some observations.

-I took dB readings of my gaming rig that currently has high-end hardware in it.
-At idle, it measured an average of around 42dB.
-I recorded an average of around 45dB with the sound on my speakers turned off while I was gaming.
+I took dB readings of my gaming rig, which currently has high-end hardware.
+At idle, it measured an average of around 42 dB.
+I recorded an average of around 45 dB with the sound on my speakers turned off while gaming.

-As you can see, there are plenty of cooling fans, and yet, the system is remarkably quiet.
+As you can see, there are plenty of cooling fans, yet the system is remarkably quiet.

-The primary reason for this is the fact of having so many fans, which seems the opposite of what you might initially be thinking.
+The primary reason for this is having so many fans, which seems the opposite of what you might initially think.

-Plenty of fans means that they do not have to spin up as much to give me outstanding airflow through the system.
-The bottom line, they can provide plenty of airflow at lower RPMs.
+Plenty of fans means they do not have to spin up as much to give me outstanding airflow through the system.
+The bottom line is that they can provide plenty of airflow at lower RPMs.

 Don’t tolerate excessive or loud noises, as this often signals damage.
 If you hear any of the following sounds, it’s concerning:

-- Continuous fan whirls: This sound is an indication that the computer is overheating.
-Also, this is a warning that your machine is in desperate need of a thorough cleaning.
-The continuous fan whirls typically appear when the air vents are blocked or if you’re gaming in a hot room.
+- Continuous fan whirls: This sound indicates that the computer is overheating.
+Also, this is a warning that your machine desperately needs a thorough cleaning.
+The continuous fan whirls typically appear when the air vents are blocked, or you’re gaming in a hot room.

 - Abnormal hard drive noises: Dying hard disks make clicking noises as the needle component of the hard disk reader skips around.
-A high-pitched moaning sound will often follow because the hard drive is rotating at an unusually high speed.
+A high-pitched moaning sound often follows because the hard drive rotates unusually fast.

-- An optical drive that does not automatically shut down: If your disc drive is audibly turning constantly, there’s an issue.
+- An optical drive that does not automatically shut down: There’s an issue if your disc drive is audibly turning constantly.

 - Numerous beeps: The BIOS repeatedly beeps to communicate an audible error message.

 What causes the most noise in a gaming PC?